 To put it simply, critical illness insurance is designed to help pay costs associated with life-altering illnesses.
 In the event of a big health emergency such as cancer, heart attack, or stroke, critical illness insurance would provide you with additional funds so you can focus on your health and not your finances.
 Many people assume they’re fully protected with a standard health insurance plan, but the outrageous costs of treating life-threatening illnesses are usually more than any plan will cover.
 Individuals and business owners can choose to receive all their money back if no health concerns arise in roughly 15 years.

 Additional insurance protection for your investments.
 A segregated fund policy includes both a maturity guarantee and a death benefit guarantee.
 These guarantees range from 75% to 100% of your principal investment, depending on the guarantee option you select.

 An IPP may be something to consider if you are an entrepreneur as an IPP can create additional contribution room over and above an RRSP, once you reach a certain age.

-The Tax-Free Savings Account (TFSA) program is a way for individuals who are 18 or older and who have a valid social insurance number to set money aside tax-free throughout their lifetime.
+Tax-Free Savings Account (TFSA) is a way for individuals who are 18 or 19 (differs by province) who have a valid social insurance number to set money aside tax-free throughout their lifetime.
 Contributions, interest earned, dividends, and capital gains are not taxed, and can be withdrawn tax-free.

-A registered retirement savings plan (RRSP) is a saving or investing account that you or your spouse or common-law partner contribute to, essentially creating a personal pension plan.
+Registered Retirement Savings Plan (RRSP) is a way for you or your spouse or common-law partner to contribute to, essentially creating a personal pension plan.
 Pre-tax money grows tax free until withdrawal, at which time it is taxed at the marginal tax rate.